 Whilst you wait for season 5, you can also check out Solar Opposites, another animation from Rick and Morty's other creator Justin Roiland.
 And if that doesn't scratch the itch, the Rick and Morty team is still dropping brilliant shorts every now and then to keep us entertained.

-When is Rick and Morty coming back?
+When is Rick and Morty season five?

-Watch the trailers and shorts
+Watch the best Rick and Morty shorts

-You may also want to check out some of the shorts and teases that Adult Swim dropped between the two halves of the season.
 The first was the actually-sort-of-amazing Pringles ad for the Super Bowl created by the Rick and Morty team:

 Then there's Jerryfest, a short film created by animator Paul Robertson and comedian Tom Walker.
 It may not be official official, but it was shared on the Rick and Morty Twitter account, and it's well worth watching in its own right:

 Best of all is Samurai & Shogun, an official five-minute animated samurai take on the show, created (in Japanese!) by a Japanese animation studio:

 After season five that was followed up by yet another anime short, Rick and Morty vs. Genocider.
 This one is even longer, from Tower of God director Takashi Sano, with a bit more plot to it than the last.